Applications¶

 What gets copied: All core fields (except last DR test date), owners, companies, departments, suites, OPEX/CAPEX items, contracts, links, data residency, and support contacts.

-What does NOT get copied: Instances, interfaces, asset assignments, attachments, version fields (version, go-live date, end of support).
+What does NOT get copied: Deployments, interfaces, server assignments, attachments, version fields (version, go-live date, end of support).

 |---|---|---|